Promoted to the Premier League for the first time in 2021, Brentford have quickly established themselves as one of the best-run clubs in the country.

 Do I need a membership to buy Brentford tickets?

-Unfortunately, the general arrangement is that you must have a Brentford membership to buy a match ticket.
+As is the case with the majority, if not all, Premier League clubs, the arrangement is that you must have a Brentford membership to buy a match ticket.

 There may be a way around this on a matchday: look for supporters selling legitimate spare tickets or contact a member/season ticket holder who can make an additional purchase.